moovatom/moovatom-api-php-library/README.md

 $me = new Moovatom();
 ```

 The object created in the code above isn't very useful though.
 A Moovatom object created without any arguments will, however, receive a few default values. `content_type` will be initialized with a value of 'video', `format` will be set to 'json' and `player` will be initialized as an empty `Moovatom_Player` instance when no arguments are provided.
-The remaining nine variables need to be set with the credentials for your Moovatom account and the specifics about the video you wish to control.
+The remaining ten variables need to be set with the credentials for your Moovatom account and the specifics about the video you wish to control.
 Aside from creating an empty object, as we did above, I've tried to include as much flexibility as I could when it comes to creating a new Moovatom object.
 You can pass one or two associative arrays to the constructor containing the values you wish to be set for either player or video attributes.
 The first array will be used to setup video attributes and your Moovatom account credentials.
 The second is used to initialize the player attributes.

 ```php
 You can pass literal arrays: